This article was originally published on Oct. 31, 2017, and was updated on July 30, 2019.

 4. If some level of service is involved, can it be carried out by someone else?

-There are numerous companies who sell products that still require some level of service.
+There are numerous companies that sell products that still require some level of service.
 Removing all elements of the human touch is not the point of productizing — removing you from the central hub of providing that service personally is the point.
 You must be able to remove yourself from carrying out the delivery of the product to truly transition your service to a product.

 5. Has there been proven demand?